snyk-tech-services/backstage-plugin-snyk/README.md

 ```

 6. Add this following annotation to your entities.
-- `snyk.io/org-name` is the Snyk organization name where your project is.
-Use the slug (like in url, or in the org settings page), not the display name
+- `snyk.io/org-id` is the ID of the Snyk organization where your project is.
+You can find the ID in the Organization Settings in the Snyk dashboard.

 7. Then add one or more than one of the following annotations to your entities.
 - `snyk.io/target-id` specify a single target by name or ID.
 Target ID will avoid an API call and be therefore faster.
 Use this [API endpoint](https://apidocs.snyk.io/?version=2023-06-19%7Ebeta#get-/orgs/-org_id-/targets) to get the Target IDs.
 - `snyk.io/targets` specify one or more targets, by name or ID.
 Target ID will avoid an API call and be therefore faster.
 Use this [API endpoint](https://apidocs.snyk.io/?version=2023-06-19%7Ebeta#get-/orgs/-org_id-/targets) to get the Target IDs.